Flow-IPC/ipc/README.md

 - To download the source code as a tarball/zip: The [project web site](https://flow-ipc.github.io) provides access to various released versions and their corresponding sets of documentation.
-- To clone the source code from Git from a \*nix command line: `git clone --recurse-submodules git@github.com:Flow-IPC/ipc.git`
+- To clone the source code from Git from a command line: `git clone --recurse-submodules git@github.com:Flow-IPC/ipc.git`
   - Don't forget `--recurse-submodules`, as the bulk of the code is in `ipc_*` (and `flow`) repositories.
   - If you did forget, you can fix it with: `cd ipc && git submodule update --init --recursive`.

 ## Documentation / Tour

-We immediately point you to this [introductory page](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/about.html) in the project's main documentation.
+We immediately point you to this [introductory page](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/about.html) in the project's documentation (from the development tip).
+The [project web site](https://flow-ipc.github.io) contains links to the same for each individual release as well.

 If you'd prefer to jump into some code right away:
   - We estimate the median topic of interest to be transmission of structured-data messages, as described